josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🎞️_authoritarian_aesthetics_collapse_curve.md

 - satire is tolerated only when it punches downward
 - “approved transgression” replaces genuine creativity
 - aesthetics are focus-grouped for loyalty, not truth

+Increasingly, culture becomes:
+- sponsor-safe,
+- platform-optimised,
+- algorithmically flattened,
+- and emotionally risk-managed.

+The result is often a strange mix of hyper-visibility and emotional sterility.

 This is the phase where regimes believe they can **administer charisma**.